celiovjunior/go-crud-simple/README.md

 ---

 ## Download
-<p>After install Git and Golang in you machine, follow the commands below to downaload the project.</p>
+<p>After install Git and Golang in you machine, follow the commands below to download the project.</p>

 ```bash
 # step 1: clone the repository